riofed5/Memestagram/README.md

 Memestagram is built for everyone who is media-sharing enthusiast.
 Memestagram where everyone is in a family and share to save every moment of each’s daily basics.

-## [Link](https://www.figma.com/file/87f37pvp4HzDI5FEvyj5I3/Memestagram?node-id=46%3A0) to our mock ups.
-After getting to the website, there is a play button on the upper right hand side to actually view how our web works.

 ## Requirement list before run this application:
 * Node server
 * Amazon web service (AWS) S3.
 Instruction of setup S3 at [here](https://medium.com/@imranhsayed/how-to-create-a-user-and-bucket-amazon-web-services-aws-40631416e65)